trieulh-ict/SimpleGithub/README.md

 # Simple Github

-This is a demo project I used to represent a boilerplate project using current technologies od Android (even they're not latest trending)
+This is a demo project I used to represent a boilerplate project using current technologies of Android (even they're not latest trending)

 ## Requirement